nie-ine/e-editiones/ontology-modeling.markdown

 </p>
 The element in any position can be an IRI.
 The subject can also be a list (N3-rules), a plain or typed literal value, an anonymous resource (blank node), or a variable (SPARQL query, N3-rule).
 The property can also be a blank node or a variable.
 The object can also be a plain or typed literal value, a blank node or a variable.
 A set of triples makes a **graph**, hence an OWL-ontology, RDF-data, the result of SPARQL querying, and an N3-rule are all graphs.
-Figure 6 shows an example of such an identification and serialization in RDF triples converted from a sentence in natural language or encoded in XML.
+Figure 6 shows an example of such an identification and serialization in RDF triples converted from a sentence in natural language and encoded in XML.

 {% include image.html type="intermediate-figure" url="/assets/images/triples.png" description="Figure 6: Sentence in natural language and XML converted in RDF triples" %}